 The UKVI contact centre has set contractual targets for the commercial partner that delivers contact-centre services on its behalf.
 The achievement of those targets is monitored daily through the service-management team, to assure achievement.
 The team holds formal board review meetings monthly to review performance against the set key performance indicators.

-It is important to note that in the vast majority of cases, services standards are met.
+It is important to note that service standards are met in the vast majority of cases.
 If applications are not straightforward, we do not set a service standard, because we think it is right that applications should be considered thoroughly and in detail.

 Is my right hon.
 Friend aware of the chorus of complaints from countries such as Moldova, Ukraine and Georgia, where businessmen who want to come to do trade deals with us—indeed, in some cases Members of Parliament or Government Ministers from those countries—are facing lengthy delays in obtaining visas, and in some cases outright refusal?
 Will she have another look at the issue?
 It is doing real damage to our relations with those countries.